Cape Irozaki 石廊崎

 The Pacific waters have battered the Japanese coast for millennia, carving dramatic shapes in the rocks and inspiring countless artists.
-Irozaki is the perfect place to experience this part of Japanese culture.
+Cape Irozaki is the perfect place to experience this part of Japanese culture.

-Irozaki Cape is accessible by bus from major train stations.
+Cape Irozaki is accessible by bus from major train stations.

-The nearest station is Izukyu-Shimoda Station on the Izu-kyuko Line.
+The nearest station is Izukyu-Shimoda Station on the Izu-Kyuko Line.
 From there, take the bus for Irozaki and get off at Irozakiguchi.
 It takes about 40 minutes.
-From the Irozakiguchi bus stop, it's a five-minute walk to the harbor where the trailhead for Irozaki Cape is located.
+From the Irozakiguchi bus stop, it's a five-minute walk to the harbor where the trailhead for Cape Irozaki is located.

 The Irozaki lighthouse has been in continuous use since the 1870s